Beat the Heat With Battery Backup

 Because battery backup has become a popular choice for solar homeowners, there are lots of battery backup options on the energy storage market.
 Some of these options have been improved, while others are new to the storage industry.

 Which battery type to choose depends on the needs of the homeowner and what they value.
 Some want the next new thing, while others prefer well-tested technology.

 In addition to varying technology types, there are differences in battery capacity.
 While everything is bigger in Texas, not everyone wants or needs a solar battery that can store the most energy possible.
 Some need portable battery backup power that they can take with them when they go hunting, camping, or feel the need for more backup power than a small, portable power bank.

-Some people want home batteries, but for various reasons, they need to wait to add them.
+Some people want home batteries but, for various reasons, they need to wait to add them.
 Solar homes that aren’t storage-ready can make adding home batteries a headache.
-While more Texas solar installers are ensuring their installations are compatible with home batteries, not all of them are yet at this level.
+While more Texas solar installers are ensuring that their installations are compatible with home batteries, not all of them are yet at this level.